somesh-chaudhary/Portfolio/README.md

 - Integrate **interactive elements** like smooth scrolling and contact forms
 - Showcase projects, skills, and certifications effectively for professional purposes

----

-> © 2025 Somesh Chaudhary — Built with ❤️ using HTML, CSS & JS